II Program information requirements

 13. Environment, heritage and planning assessment

 New, permanent and durable infrastructure proposals may involve significant interventions with the natural, built and human environments.
 It is therefore necessary that impacts, planning approval pathways and risks are identified and understood.
 These investigations also provide a solid basis for an environmental impact statement, if mandated when a proposal is approved for implementation.

 In contrast to other topic areas, environment, heritage and planning management is not directly addressed in the assessment criteria.
 However, the outcome of investigations in this area will be critical to identification of proposal implementation risks should a proposal be implemented in the future.
 It will also complement information provided by stakeholders, as many of the possible causes of community opposition to proposals reside here.

 Proposals that proceed to Gate 3 will be required to identify specific environmental, heritage and planning issues, as well as any regulatory issues that apply to the proposal, and prepare a planning pathway.

 14. Property strategy

-It is also important for influencing community support for the project.
-As with environment, heritage and planning management, appropriate coverage of this area will strengthen the assessment of both stakeholder support and project risks.
+It is also important for influencing community support for the proposal.
+As with environment, heritage and planning management, appropriate coverage of this area will strengthen the assessment of both stakeholder support and proposal risks.

 15. Risk management

-16. Governance, management and outcomes, monitoring and evaluation
+16. Governance, management and outcomes monitoring and evaluation

-Project governance and management forms an important part of project assurance and success.
-Structures and processes for planning, decision-making, accountability and reporting are needed for successful project delivery and outcomes.
-Accordingly, the assessment framework provides for early planning of project governance, management and outcomes monitoring arrangements.
-Well-chosen outcome indicators aid post-implementation monitoring, accountability and long term program improvement.
-Project ‘benefits management’ or ‘benefits realisation’ of this type also assists periodic evaluation of the program as a whole.
+Accordingly, at Gates 3 and 4 the assessment framework provides for early planning of proposal governance as well as, management and outcomes monitoring arrangements.
+Well-chosen outcome indicators aid post-implementation monitoring, accountability and long-term program improvement.
+Proposal ‘benefits management’ or ‘benefits realisation’ of this type also assists periodic evaluation of an implemented proposal as a whole.